pacific-hake/hake-assessment/README.md

 ## What's new for 2020/2021

+* All model runs, including sensitivities and retrospectives, were done done using the [ADNUTS](https://github.com/Cole-Monnahan-NOAA/adnuts) MCMC algorithm.
+MLE runs were done only for the bridging models.

 * Model outputs are now stored using `RDS` files instead of `RData` files.
 RDS files are smaller due to serialization, and can be assigned to a variable in code instead of being loaded into the global environment.

 * There is a choice between `PDF/EPS` figures or `PNG` figures in the final document. `PNG` figures are necessary to conform to web accessibility rules, in particular for the *Automatic reader* function found in PDF viewers.

+* Alternative text for figures was incorporated in the `PNG` version of the document, to conform to web accessibility standards.

 * Moved some older content off this README page into Wiki pages:
   * [Old methods (pre-2017)](https://github.com/pacific-hake/hake-assessment/wiki/Older-methods-from-pre-2017)